Facility Dogs and Animal-Assisted Therapy

 Casey, a Doernbecher facility dog, visits a patient.
 Casey is trained to follow commands such as "snuggle," and helps make the hospital less scary.

 At OHSU Doernbecher Children’s Hospital, we understand the healing power of dogs and cats.
-Our animal-therapy services are just one way we provide complete care for your child and family.
+Our animal-assisted therapy services are just one way we provide complete care for your child and family.

-• Our facility dog, Casey, provides comfort and promotes healing.
-She makes being in the hospital less scary for young patients so we can provide the best care possible.
+• Our hospital facility dogs, Casey and Darby, provide comfort and promote healing.
+They make being in the hospital less scary for young patients so we can provide the best care possible.

-• She plays an important role in supporting siblings and families.
+• They play an important role in supporting siblings and families.

 • Separate animal-assisted therapy teams bring dogs and cats to visit patients at Doernbecher and other parts of OHSU.